GRANT MAKING GUIDELINES

 Who can apply?

 The UPMC Horizon Community Health Foundation awards grants to non-profit organizations that are defined as tax-exempt under Section 501(c)3 of the Internal Revenue Code.
 For grants, organizations must be located within the defined service area of UPMC Horizon or demonstrate that a significant majority of their populations is from the service area.
+The UPMC Horizon service area generally includes Mercer, Crawford and Lawrence Counties in PA and Trumbull, Mahoning and Ashtabula Counties in Oh.
+It does not include Pittsburgh and/or surrounding communities.
+For information regarding grants or sponsorship from any of the UPMC Pittsburgh hospital foundations, please follow this link.

 Schedule of Meetings